 - Ideas Lab Workshop on Predicting Human Performance (10/30/19) (October 31, 2019) - With new technologies like wearables, we are closer than ever to understanding and predicting human performance.
 BSI invited 25 experts in diverse fields from across U-M to collaborate in the 2019 Predicting Human Performance Ideas Lab, giving them the chance to receive a portion of the $3 million in funding toward research in this field.

 - U-M Welcomes Inaugural BSI Faculty Hire (6/17/19) (June 17, 2019) - Joining the Natural Products Drug Discovery scientific research initiative, Roland Kersten, Ph.D., is the first official faculty hire for the BSI program.
 Kersten also comes to U-M as a Biological Sciences Scholar and assistant professor for Pharmacy’s Medicinal Chemistry Department.

 - 2019 RFA: Six Applications Invited to Advance to Full Proposal (5/31/19) (June 4, 2019) - In April, BSI received letters of intent for the 2019 RFA Scientific Research Initiative projects.
 The BICC reviewed all letters of intent and invited the top six scientific research initiative projects to advance and submit a full proposal by Aug.
 30. Awards will be announced in December.

-- Newsletter: Winter 2018 - BSI launches its first newsletter edition, which includes updates on activities over the last year and upcoming events to be on the lookout for, including new funding opportunities.
+- Newsletter: Spring 2019 (May 31, 2019) - BSI releases its second newsletter edition, which includes updates on 2018 grantees, 2019 activities and upcoming funding opportunities to be on the lookout for.
 Stay up to date on BSI activities by subscribing to our newsletter at the bottom of this News page.